Zenith Ultra

 Section 27

-The **Zenith-102M** (Large Scale State Transformer - 102 Million) represents the current flagship of Zenith's generative engine, optimized for high-performance cloud deployment.
-By scaling the parameters to the 3.037 Billion threshold, the model moves from simple regression to **Emergent Pathway Discovery**, capable of predicting non-linear interactions across 1,000+ genes simultaneously with extreme temporal fidelity.
+The **Zenith-285M** (Large Scale State Transformer - ~285 Million) represents the current flagship of Zenith's generative engine, optimized for high-performance cloud deployment.
+By scaling the parameters to the ~285 Million threshold, the model moves from simple regression to **Emergent Pathway Discovery**, capable of predicting non-linear interactions across 5,000+ genes simultaneously with extreme temporal fidelity.

 Technical Verification Evidence